Daniel J. Frey

 This President would usher in a new world.

-This President and his followers believe they are the beginning of a new American brand of Apartheid.
+This President and his followers believe they are the beginning of a new American brand of White Apartheid.

 They see the demographic shift, and they are terrified.